lupyuen/lupyuen.github.io/src/ci3.md

 ## Fetch the Arch Labels

-This is how we fetch the Arch Labels, and identify as Arm, Arm64, RISC-V, Xtensa: [arch.yml](https://github.com/apache/nuttx/blob/master/.github/workflows/arch.yml#L32-L104)
+__In our Build Rules:__ This is how we fetch the Arch Labels from a PR.
+And identify the PR as Arm, Arm64, RISC-V or Xtensa: [arch.yml](https://github.com/apache/nuttx/blob/master/.github/workflows/arch.yml#L32-L104)

 ```yaml
 # Get the Arch for the PR: arm, arm64, risc-v, xtensa, ...